 Gout symptoms may include severe pain and swelling in joints associated with redness, hot to touch and burning sensation.
 You may also notice prolonged discomfort and restricted movement.
 It attacks often come suddenly. ou may wake up with joint pain in the middle of the night.
 In most cases, joint pain occurs in only one joint at a time.
 Initial 36 hours are usually the most painful.
 In some instances, flare-ups can last up to 10 days.
 Gout causes enormous discomfort and affects your daily life.
 Some symptoms include:

 - Swelling and pain in joints limiting the movement of the joints

 - Sudden intolerable joint pain in the middle of the night or early morning

 - Unable to weight bear or walk due to pain

 In most cases, the gout attack persists for more than 24 hours.
 Seek medical advice if you experience severe pain in one joint.
 Gout can lead to permanent damage to your joints left untreated.
 You can seek expert care with Apollo Hospitals to prevent recurrent gout attacks and protect your joint.

 What are the Causes of Gout?

 Gout disease develops when urate crystals get deposited in your joints.
-Certain foods like red meat, liver, steak, seafood and dehydration during summer or secondary to diarrhoea may trigger a gout attack.
+Certain foods like red meat, liver, steak, seafood and dehydration during summer or secondary to diarrhea may trigger a gout attack.
 Consumption of excess alcohol leads to high levels of uric acid in the blood.
-Sedentary lifestyle and comorbidities like heart and kidney problems can put you at risk of developing gout.
+Sedentary lifestyle and comorbidities like heart and kidney problems can put you at risk.